OutSystems/docs-product/src/deliver-mobile/customize-mobile-app/customize-the-application-status-bar.md

 Here are some known issues in customizing the status bar.

 * In iOS 13, when using dark mode, it's not currently possible to use a status bar text color other than white, even when setting the StatusBarStyle to `default`.
-This is an [issue in Cordova's Status Bar plugin](https://github.com/apache/cordova-plugin-statusbar/issues/148) and should be fixed in a future release.
+This is an [issue in Cordova's Status Bar plugin](https://github.com/apache/cordova-plugin-statusbar/issues/148) and should be fixed in a future release (RPM-2015).
 * If your status bar customization doesn't show, you may be using and outdated version of OutSystems UI.
 Try updating OutSystems UI from Forge.